tommililja/Farse/README.md

 }
 ```

-> Note: Farse does not throw exceptions unless something unexpected occurs.
-It only catches JsonException, which is thrown when parsing invalid JSON.
+> Note: Farse does not throw exceptions and only catches JsonException, which is thrown when parsing invalid JSON.